Neela Rasgotra

 Dr. Neela Rasgotra (former married name Gallant) is a fictional character portrayed by Parminder Nagra on the television show ER.
+Following the departure of Goran Visnjic, Maura Tierney, and Mekhi Phifer, Nagra was left as the longest term cast member on ER.
 Parminder Nagra's addition into the main cast opening credits was in the 3rd episode of season 10.
+The character was listed in Wetpaint's "10 Hottest Female Doctors on TV" and in BuzzFeed's "16 Hottest Doctors On Television".

-Character Arc
+Beginnings

 Neela Kaur Rasgotra first appeared in late 2003 at the start of the 10th season as a talented but very reticent medical student from Southall, London, of Punjabi Sikh heritage.

 She arrives on her first day as the ER is undergoing major renovations and is for the most part unnoticed, except by Dr. Michael Gallant, who guides her through the rough start in the hospital, and Dr. Greg Pratt, who flirts a little bit with her.
 Neela is very intelligent but sometimes stumbles in her doctor–patient communications skills.
 This proves disastrous when she informs the wrong woman of her grandson's death.

 A very reserved individual, she faces her first big crisis at County when a helicopter crash occurs on Thanksgiving Day, killing Dr. Robert Romano and pushing her and everyone else there to their limits.
 Nevertheless, she does her job superbly.
-It is also revealed that Neela had a terrible case of claustrophobia, which she later conquers by braving a hyperbaric chamber session that helped save a baby's life (due to the baby having severe carbon monoxide poisoning).
+It is also revealed that Neela had a terrible case of claustrophobia, which she later conquers by braving a hyperbaric chamber session that helped save a baby's life from carbon monoxide poisoning.

 At the end of Season 10, Neela and Abby Lockhart both graduate from medical school.
 However, upon graduating, Neela has an identity crisis and turns down an internship at the University of Michigan, opting to work as a store clerk when no other position turns up.

 After a few episodes, she asks the ER chief Dr. Kerry Weaver for a job back at County.
-Later, she finds herself back in the hospital after an obsessive-compulsive intern (Howard Ritzke, portrayed by Andy Powers) quit and Susan Lewis makes her a job offer, which she accepts.
+Later, she finds herself back in the hospital after an obsessive-compulsive intern (Howard, portrayed by Andy Powers) quit and Susan Lewis makes her a job offer, which she accepts.

-Character Relationships
+Neela's birthday is April 17, 1977.